Huasna T-Rex in a Field

 But many other dinosaurs in San Luis Obispo County have sadly disappeared, going the way of their extinct brothers.
 Oceano and Pismo Beach use to have several metal dinosaurs and other animals, mostly at a shop called Plumerias that was right next to one of the Giant Clams, but that was long ago.
 Luckily the business that has replaced Plumerias has some small metal dinosaurs at least keeping up the original spirit of the past business.
 In Oceano, once at the corner of Front Street (Oceano's name for Route 1) and Paso Robles Street there existed a giant Tyrannosaurus Rex, a giraffe, some deer, an elephant and other metal animals, but sadly the location also went out of business.

 However, a few loner T-Rexs lie scattered around California.
 For example in the hills high above Pismo Beach lurks a tourist eating Tyrannosaurus Rex threatening those who drive by its house.
 He proudly wears a sign stating "I Love Tourists, They Taste Like Chicken".
+He also gets in the Christmas spirit, often wearing a Christmas hat, carrying a Christmas sack or as of 2018 a fistful of candy canes.
 Google's Headquarters in Mountain View has a T-Rex skeleton locked in mortal combat with a pack of pink lawn flamingos.
-And another T-Rex use to guard a car dealership in San Luis Obispo off of Los Osos Valley Road, but as of 2014 it is now sadly missing, the dealership it stood outside having been sold.
-And a new T-Rex in Carmel is currently being disputed by some of its neighbors who resent the dinosaur moving into the neighborhood.
+A new T-Rex in Carmel is currently being disputed by some of its neighbors who resent the dinosaur moving into the neighborhood.

 Sometime in the first half of 2018, the Shell Station in San Bruno on Highway 82, put up a large dinosaur roaring over its kill.
 Called "Battle of Tanforan" with a date of "95 Million BC" a large T-Rex stands over a slaughtered dinosaur with a sail on its back.
 The T-Rex comes complete with red painted bloody claws and red painted bloody toenails, along with a red tongue and white razor sharp teeth.
 Both dinosaurs have blue painted eyes.
 Both metal dinosaurs are similar to ones that can be seen in Spanish Town in Half Moon Bay, sans the colorful paint job.